AsifurRahman10/Pet-adoption-website/Readme.md

 ### 1. **Navbar**

-- Implement the navbar as per the Figma design.
+- Implement the navbar as per the Figma design.✅
-- Ensure it is responsive across Desktop, Tablet, and Mobile devices.
+- Ensure it is responsive across Desktop, Tablet, and Mobile devices. ✅
-- The navbar should collapse into a mobile menu on smaller screens.
+- The navbar should collapse into a mobile menu on smaller screens.✅

 ### 2. **Banner Section**